nitoyon/livereloadx/index.md

 ## Install

 1. Download and install [Node.js](http://nodejs.org/)
-2. Run `npm -g install livereloadx`
+2. Run `npm install -g livereloadx`
-3. Choose how to embed JavaScript snippet (see the next section for details)
+3. Choose how to embed a JavaScript snippet (see the next section for details)

-## Embed JavaScript snippet
+## Embed a JavaScript snippet

-You have to embed the JavaScript snippet in HTML pages to enable live reloading.
+You have to embed a JavaScript snippet in HTML pages to enable live reloading.

 Choose one of the following methods to embed the JavaScript snippet.

-   * Add the JavaScript snippet manually.
+   * Add manually.
    * Install the [browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) (Safari, Chrome and Firefox only).
    * Use static mode
    * Use proxy mode

-### Add the JavaScript snippet manually
+### Add manually

 ![manually](images/manual.png)

-Add the following snippet to your HTML files.
+Add the following snippet to your HTML files manually.
 If you use an HTML template framework, add to HTML template files.

 ```html
 <script>document.write('<script src="http://' + (location.host || 'localhost').split(':')[0] +